awsdocs/amazon-ec2-user-guide/doc_source/authorizing-access-to-an-instance.md

 **Warning**
 If you use `0.0.0.0/0`, you enable all IPv4 addresses to access your instance using SSH\.
 If you use `::/0`, you enable all IPv6 address to access your instance\.
 This is acceptable for a short time in a test environment, but it's unsafe for production environments\.
 In production, you authorize only a specific IP address or range of addresses to access your instance\.

-For more information about security groups, see [Amazon EC2 Security Groups for Linux Instances](using-network-security.md)\.
+Decide whether you'll support SSH access to your instances using EC2 Instance Connect\.
+If you will not use EC2 Instance Connect, consider uninstalling it or denying the following action in your IAM policies: `ec2-instance-connect:SendSSHPublicKey`\.
+For more information, see [Uninstall EC2 Instance Connect](ec2-instance-connect-uninstall.md) and [Configure IAM Permissions for EC2 Instance Connect](ec2-instance-connect-set-up.md#ec2-instance-connect-configure-IAM-role)\.

 ## Adding a Rule for Inbound SSH Traffic to a Linux Instance<a name="add-rule-authorize-access"></a>